 There are many common mistakes you’ll see doctors make on social media.
 Whether you’re just beginning to build your online profile or have been doing so for years, it’s important to learn from the mistakes of others so that you can avoid them yourself.

 Here are some of the more common mistakes doctors we’ve observed on social media, made by doctors:

 The #1 reason people don’t get the results they wanted from their social media account is the fact that they never had a clear plan on how to use it.
 Many doctors will spend an hour or so making a Facebook page, call it a day, and then never visit this widely-used platform again.

 The whole point of social media is to provide a platform where you can interact with others.
-Social media is not a blog nor an advertisement--it is something entirely unique.
-There are certain aspects of it that share similar functions like these, but more than anything social media is about creating an online community where you can connect with others.
+Social media is not a blog nor an advertisement--it is something unique.
+Certain aspects of it share similar functions like these, but more than anything social media is about creating an online community where you can connect with others.
 It’s not a one-way relationship where you push out information but remain unwilling to engage in conversation and listen to feedback – even if that feedback is negative.